areeburrub/aagaaz-website/README.md

 - Next Js

 ## To Run Locally
-To Run this application locally your sytem should have Node Js installed so that you can install required dependencies
+To Run this application locally your sytem should have Node Js installed so that you can install required dependencies to run  this website

 ### Clone Repo
 ```git